-Las Vegas Motor Speedway is labeled as a cookie-cutter track due to its 1.5-mile length.
-However, the site features a slightly different set of banking characteristics than most other intermediate courses, particularly the steeper corner banking.
-The racing surface at LVMS was redesigned in time for the 2007 season, offering a total of six Cup races in which to analyze as the track hosts just one event per year.
+Las Vegas Motor Speedway is labeled as a cookie-cutter due to its 1.5-mile length, but features a slightly different set of banking characteristics.
+The racing surface at LVMS was redesigned for the 2007 season offering only five Cup races in which to analyze.

-Since Vegas marks the first test on an intermediate track, teams will learn quite a bit about the state of their 1.5-mile programs this week.
+Since Vegas marks the first test on an intermediate track, teams will learn quite a bit about that state of their 1.5-mile programs this week.
 In all, eight 1.5-mile tracks will host a total of 11 races this season.
-Owners will want to monitor the driver trends that develop across these sites.
-Success on these intermediates is pivotal, both in reality and fantasy.
+Owners will want to monitor the driver trends at these sites because success on these intermediates is pivotal in both reality and fantasy.

 Drivers to keep an eye on